LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

 ### Review Microsoft 365 tenant

-Besides the single VM, you will also be provided with a Microsoft 365 tenant with the following highlights:
+Besides the single VM, you'll also be provided with a Microsoft 365 tenant with the following highlights:

 - Office 365 E5 with Enterprise Mobility + Security E5.